solana-foundation/developer-content/content/guides/dapps/journal.md

 ---
-date: March 4, 2024
+date: March 18, 2024
 difficulty: intro
-featured: true
-featuredPriority: 0
-title: "How to create a Journal dApp on Solana"
+title: "How to create a journal dApp on Solana"
-seoTitle: "how to create a Journal dApp on Solana"
 description:
-  "Solana developer quickstart guide to learn how to create a basic CRUD dApp on the solana blockchain."
+  "Solana developer quickstart guide to learn how to create a basic CRUD dApp on the Solana blockchain with a simple journal program."
 tags:
   - quickstart
-  - Solana dApp
+  - dApp
   - anchor
   - rust
   - react
-  - solana program
+  - program
 keywords:
   - playground
   - solana pg
-  - on chain
+  - on-chain
   - rust
   - anchor program
   - tutorial